ogurcan/blockchain/ethereum/local-private-network/README.md

-# Setting Up a Local Private Test Network with One Node
+# Local Private Test Network with One Node

 ## Before you begin